 Takamatsu isn’t somewhere we’d ever heard of.
-We’ve actually never heard of anyone going there.
+Nor had we actually never heard of anyone going there.
 But it was on our way back from an incredible long weekend on the art island of Naoshima and our friend Tom was in charge of our lives and knew we would like it so off we went.